 The Contra Costa Canal is a 48-mile aqueduct constructed in the 1930s and 40s to meet agricultural and industrial needs of the time.
 Throughout its 80-plus years, the area surrounding the canal has become urbanized, which means the canal runs through neighborhoods where we live and go to school.
-The canal presents a hazard to those who cross the fence lines, so check out the resources below on how to be safe.
+The fence around the canal is there to keep our communities safe.

-View our Canal Safety Flyer below.
-Available in English and Spanish.
+Teach children about canal safety.
+View our Canal Safety Flyer - available in English and Spanish.